 In the neighborhood of Triana, you can also do some of your shopping in Seville.
 Here is the Market of Triana and San Jacinto Street.
 In the market, you will mostly find groceries, fruits, vegetables, meats, and sausages.
 Around, there are some shops of ceramic items very popular to buy as a souvenir.

-San Jacinto is a pedestrian street where there are some stores of shoes, accessories, cosmetics, and clothing.
+San Jacinto is a pedestrian street where there are some shoe shops, accessories, cosmetics, and clothing shops.
 There are also several bars and small restaurants which seemed to be full all the time.

 Check out also my post: 10 places to see in Seville, Spain